Steven0818/MLDS2017/hw4/scripts/README.md

 ## worddict.txt

 Each line contains target word and corresponding int mapping.
 It's recommended to use `WordDict.fromcsv` to load this file.
+See `worddict.py` for example usage.

 ## linedict.txt
 Each line is of the following format: